cristalnetwork/inkiri-backend/README.md

 ```
 > Please note the private key is the one generated [at this link](https://github.com/cristalnetwork/inkiri-eos-contracts#setup-dev-environment).

+If you already configured the WIF private key, just run `npm start`.
 It will run the server at port 3600.